schwoens/characterize/README.md

 A CLI tool to make ascii art out of your images!

+**WARNING**: This tool is still in early development and may introduce breaking changes!

 ## Usage

 ```$ characterize <FILENAME> <OUTFILE> --font <FONT> [OPTIONS]```